alcomposer/plugdata_wiki_wip/UI-Overview.md

 This menu controls the way objects on the canvas snap to each other.
 The user can select from snapping to **Edges** or **Centers** of other objects on the canvas.

 The option **Grid** allows the objects to snap to the canvas grid.
 The resolution of the canvas grid can also be changed from 5-30 pixels.
-Changing this value will also update the grid on the canvas, to reflect the size of the grid. :note: this setting will change the resolution of all open patches.
+Changing this value will also update the grid on the canvas, to reflect the size of the grid. :pushpin: this setting will change the resolution of all open patches.